maxant/kafka-data-consistency/mf/README.md

 - KAF001 If this occurs, then something is no longer working with request scoped state management
 - KAF002 something failed in the consumer that needs to be investigated. probably at startup rather than during polling.

+## Useful log searches

+    ("*Exception*" or "ERROR" or "WARN") AND NOT ensureUserIsContractHolder AND NOT EH004a AND NOT CONES001

 ## Cypress Testing

 https://docs.cypress.io/guides/getting-started/installing-cypress.html